Q. What is BSE?

 - The Cattle Movement Monitoring System (CMMS) which tracks the location of all animals in the national herd.

-- Ante-mortem examination of all animals prior to slaughter at all abattoirs and verification of each animal's status via the CMMS.
+- Ante-mortem examination, by a veterinary inspector, of all animals prior to slaughter at all abattoirs and verification of each animal's status via the CMMS, ensures that only healthy animals are slaughtered for human consumption.

-- Detailed post-mortem examination of all beef carcasses.
+- Detailed post-mortem examination of all beef carcasses and offals.

-- The screening of all cattle over 30 months of age using an approved test.
+- The screening of all suspect cattle using an approved test.

-- Removal of all high-risk Specified Risk Material (SRM) at the abattoir.
+- Removal of all Specified Risk Material (SRM) at the abattoir.

 - Extensive checks by veterinary inspectors to ensure that the removal of SRM has been thoroughly carried out.